Les Ailes de la Mode: Founding and early growth

 Throughout the 1990s and early 2000s, Les Ailes de la Mode was at its peak.
 In 1998, its stock was worth $54 per share.
 The company had its own foundation, la fondation Les Ailes, which raised funds for the health and education sectors.
-It participated in charity events and would annually draw a high-priced house called La maison de rêve Les Ailes.
+It participated in charity events and annually held a prize home lottery called La maison de rêve Les Ailes.
 The foundation raised $1,600,000 in 2002 for many established organizations.
 Shoe waxing, wedding registering and many other services were offered in Les Ailes de la Mode stores.
-During December each year, the stores designate a portion of their floorspace as a Christmas section where children would get to meet Santa Claus in his kingdom.
+During December each year, the stores designate a portion of their floorspace as a Christmas section where children met Santa Claus in his kingdom.

 Decline

 Les Ailes de la Mode's problems began in 2003 as a direct result of the openings of the Bayshore and Montreal stores.
 The company's quick expansion was more than it could afford.
-The downtown Montreal store was particularly too large for what the market could handle, and it saddled the company with debt that would force it into bankruptcy.
+The downtown Montreal store was particularly too large for what the market could handle, and it saddled the company with debt that forced it into bankruptcy.

 The Bayshore store was closed down in 2003, less than two years after its opening.
-In January 2004, the size of the downtown Montreal store was reduced to 76,764 square feet across two floors: roughly a third of its former size.
+In January 2004, the size of the downtown Montreal store was reduced to 76,764 sqft across two floors: roughly a third of its former size.
 Despite these drastic measures, however, Les Ailes de la Mode never recovered from the troubles initiated by these two stores.

 Meanwhile, these troubles began to be reflected across the chain.
 La fondation Les Ailes and its programs were terminated.
 Plans to open new stores in Fairview Pointe-Claire, Marché Central and Lac-Mirabel and expand in Toronto, Vancouver and the United States were scrapped.

 Les Ailes de la Mode's underperformance drove the entire San Francisco Group into bankruptcy in December 2003.
 After exiting bankruptcy in July 2004, the San Francisco Group was renamed Groupe Les Ailes de la Mode, with Les Ailes de la Mode being one of its just two remaining divisions (the other being Bikini Village).